ArmelRandy/Conala/README.md

 ```
 accelerate launch inference.py \
     --model_name_or_path="<your-merged-checkpoint>" \
+    --batch_size 8 \
 ```
-The predictions are going to be saved in a json file.
+The predictions will be saved in a json file.

 # Acknowledgments
 - [CoNaLa: The Code/Natural Language Challenge](https://conala-corpus.github.io)